Version 1.1 August 18, 2023

 Almost all of the heating comes from the Sun as Luna lacks an internal heat source (6).
 How much energy a particular location receives depends on its latitude and relative position to the sun.
 Equatorial sites out in the open will get the hottest while polar sites inside the permanent shadow of a crater will be the coldest (which is why there could be ice trapped there).

-There’s a lot of math involved in figuring out how hot or cold a place can get (check out the Lunarpedia entry to see some).
+There’s a lot of math involved in figuring out how hot or cold a place can get.
 For our purposes here it’s enough to know that equipment, robots, people, and facilities that are exposed on the Lunar surface will need to be designed to handle a significant thermal range.

 14 day light and dark cycles

-A Lunar “day” is 14 Earth days long.
-So is the Lunar “night”.
+A Lunar “day” is 28 Earth days long.
+This means 14 days of sunlight and 14 days of darkness.
 Peter Kokh of the Moon Society used the terms “dayspan” and “nightspan” for each 14 day period in his Moon Miner’s Manifesto newsletter.
 I like it so I’m using them also.
 The reason for such long periods of light and dark is that Luna is tidally locked with Earth.
 The same side of Luna always faces the Earth because it takes the same time for Luna to rotate around its axis as it does to orbit Earth.

-This presents three significant problems for our Lunar surface miners:
+This presents several significant problems for Lunar surface operations:

 - When it gets hot, it stays hot for a long time.
 And when the surface cools off it stays cold for many days until that area is in sunlight again.
 Not only does the equipment have to survive extreme temperatures; it also has to do it for days at a time.